Listen to This Article:

 Are you thinking about making the leap?

-Whether you’re an amateur baker who wants to go pro, or a total novice who’s just testing the waters, here’s what it takes to become a professional baker.
+Whether you’re an amateur baker who wants to go pro, or a total novice who’s just testing the waters, here’s what it could take to become a professional baker.

 A viennoiserie created by Escoffier student Danny N.